addas3/Rock-Scissor-Paper-Game-/README.md

 ### Bugs

-  - The backgrounf color was not full on all the page as i wrote the code in the body instead of * which target all the page.
+  - The background color was not full on all the page as I wrote the code in the body instead of * which target all the page.
-  - Color contrast for the rest and the rule button was not as expected so I changed it to better one.
-  - Buttion id rock was dublicated so I fixed it with the coreect input.
+  - Button id rock was dublicated so I fixed it with the coreect input.
+  - While testing notice it that the scissors was not finctionally working, it was due to typo I missed the s in the car choices, but now its fixed.
+  - While testing notice it that the player only wins if the player select paper but for scissors and rock was not the case.
+It was
+    typo mistake for the scissors in the JavaScript in game function fixed it and all the options are working now.
+  - Color scheme was not giving good contrast.
+Fixed it with light colors
+  - Favicon was not working when the webiste was deployed, fixed it by adding link in index.html.
+  - When I reset the game it was not resetting the result, emoji status and the text for start, so I fixed that by updating the rest function in Java Script.
+  - When user tries to navigate to other page it was naviagting to nothing, so I created 404.html to fix this issue.

 ## Deployment